dtbinh/jason/applications/jason-team/readme.txt

  */

-To run this team:
+To run this team Jason 1.1.2 is required.

-1. update sources of Jason and JMoise+ cd Jason-svn svn update ant plugin
+Steps:

-2. run massim-server
+1. run massim-server
-     cd applications/jason-team/massim-server
+     cd massim-server
      ./startServer.sh

    or some configuration for test
      ./startServerTest.sh conf/<some conf file>.xml

-3. run dummies (written in Jason) ant -f dummies.xml
+2. run dummies (written in Jason) ant -f dummies.xml

    or those written by the Contest developers
      cd ../massim-agents
      ./startAgents.sh

-4. run Jason team
+3. run Jason team

      ant -f gauchos.xml

-5. start the simulation
+4. start the simulation
    go to shell running startServer.sh and press ENTER

-6. you can get the agents location with the command
+5. you can get the agents location with the command

          tail -f world-status.txt